Choosing Tattoo Reference Photos

 ✔ Open communication, not micromanagement

-When clients do this, the design process flows naturally and the final tattoo almost always exceeds expectations.
+When clients do this, the design process flows naturally.
+The final tattoo almost always exceeds expectations.

 ❌ Sending 20+ unrelated images